karineek/AccelerQ/README.md

 You will need to install the following:

-If using Docker image or building with Docker
+If using a Docker image or building with Docker
 - Docker

 or else